TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/project_canada.md

 # Project 6: Guess Who (Hockey Canada Edition)

 Hockey is part of Canada's DNA.
-And every hockey fan must know their favourite team's mascot.
+Every hockey fan must know their favourite team's mascot.
-In Guess Who (Hockey Canada Edition) you’ll be building a text version of a classic board game to guess the mascot of a Canadian Hockey team.
+In Guess Who (Hockey Canada Edition) you’ll be building a text version of a classic board game to guess the mascot character of a Canadian Hockey team.
 Dictionaries will be the key to this project.

 ## Overview